Something, Something, Something, Dark Side: Plot

 Han and the others go to Cloud City on the planet Bespin to obtain help from Han's friend Lando Calrissian (Mort), "the only black guy in the galaxy", only to be turned over to Darth Vader.
 Han willingly reveals the location of Luke and the Rebel base but is tortured by being forced to listen to Paula Cole's "Where Have All the Cowboys Gone?", as punishment for clogging a toilet on the 16th floor of Cloud City, which forced Vader to use the "little pig people's" bathroom.
 Han is used to test a carbon freezing chamber Vader intends to use on Luke to take him to the Emperor.
 Leia professes her love to Han, but Han tells her to "fuck off" and is then frozen in carbonite for posterity.
 Lando later double-crosses the Empire, freeing Leia, Chewbacca and C-3PO, motivating the guards with a pizza party.
 Despite R2-D2 having sex with the combination lock, and subsequently being discovered by her husband, to get the door open, they are too late to stop Boba Fett from flying off with Han.
 Luke arrives at Cloud City and, after being briefly interrupted by Ryan Seacrest on American Idol, engages Vader in a lightsaber duel.
 Vader cuts off Luke's right hand.
 With Luke cornered and defenseless, Vader goads Luke to join the dark side, revealing that he is his father.
 Luke casts himself into an air shaft and, after discovering that a worker has shoved his severed hand down his pants, ends up hanging on an antenna beneath the city, calling out to Ben, Leia, and Tom Selleck.
 Leia senses Luke's call from within the Millennium Falcon and has him rescued.
 On board a Nebulon-B frigate, Luke is fitted with an artificial hand, but told to practice masturbating with a hot dog first.
 Lando, dressed in Han's clothes, sets off with Chewbacca on the Millennium Falcon to rescue Han.
 Luke angrily protests the story's ambiguous ending, but then he receives a letter from Doc Brown, a reference to the ending of Back to the Future Part II.

 In the Griffins' home, the power returns as Peter finishes his story, only to get into another argument with Chris over Robot Chicken.
-Chris vows to not let Peter get his goat this time, but eventually storms off when Peter brings up Without a Paddle.
+Chris vows to not let Peter get to him this time, but eventually storms off when Peter brings up Without a Paddle.